 In this poster, we describe the use of Tagify™ UMI Tn5 transposase-based reagents to circumvent these limitations.

-The ExpressPlex™ Library Prep Kit is an innovative solution that can be used as an upstream QC method to verify the DNA sequence of the reagents used in gene editing labs prior to the gene editing process.
-This helps scientists ensure the safety of their final vector product.
+Parallelly, the ExpressPlex™ Library Prep Kit is an innovative solution that can be used as an upstream QC method.
+ExpressPlex allows users to verify the DNA sequence of the reagents used in their labs prior to the gene editing process.

 “We’ve been asking for this.
 What’s great about Tagify is that it allows you to look at a specific place in the gene, and adapter concentration is taken care of.
 This system is really important because it provides us this opportunity to assess the consequences of gene editing in a semi-unbiased way.
 It shortens our process, makes it much more controlled, and lessens the amount of reagents we need to use.”